openharmony/docs/en/contribute/template/guide-template.md

 ***[Writing Requirements]***

 *Optional.
 After the development is complete, perform commissioning and verification to ensure that the operation is successful.
 The operation procedure requirements are the same as those in **Development Guidelines**.
 Other specific writing requirements are as follows.
 After finishing the writing, check your content against these requirements one by one.*

 | Requirement| Satisfied or Not|
 | -------- | -------- |
 | Describe the final service commissioning process.
 The operation result of each step should be verified after the corresponding development task is complete.|  |
 | Specify the criteria for development success.|  |

+## Development Example
+***[Writing Requirements]***

+*Provide a complete sample, briefly describe the principle and implementation of the sample, and provide a link to the source code repository.*

+The following sample is provided to help you better understand how to xx:

+- xxx (A link to the source code repository)

+ This sample xxx.